...

 Does it ever seem like there's one tragedy after another on the news?

 War.
 Fire.
 Flood.
-Murder.
+Mass Murder.

 I'm not one to watch the news.
 I find it to be full of doom and gloom and try to avoid it most days (except for the weather, I do love watching DFW Channel 8's Pete Delkus- such a passionate guy).